muhnurulhakim/dev-orderio/README.md

 # About

-This is plain template that combining Jekyll and TailwindCSS.
+This is template that combine Jekyll and TailwindCSS with some Jekyll plugins to optimize site.

 # Installation